raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Headers

-An API's methods may support or require various HTTP headers.
+An API's methods can support or require various HTTP headers.
 The OPTIONAL **headers** property is used to explicitly specify those headers.
 The value of the headers property is an object, specifically a [properties declaration](#property-declarations), as is the value of the properties object of a type declaration.
-Each property in this declaration object is referred to as a header **declaration**.
-The name of each such property specifies an allowed header name, while its value specifies the header value's type, as the name of a type or an inline type declaration.
+Each property in this declaration object is a header **declaration**.
+Each property name specifies an allowed header name.
+Each property value specifies the header value type as a type name or an inline type declaration.

 The following simple example shows a post method with a single HTTP header named Zencoder-Api-Key of (implied) string type.